 Floor / Boundary Microphones

 A low-profile microphone with a semi-cardioid pick up.
-Most commonly used in theatrical productions.
-Good for picking up chorus and general ambience, and especially effective when there is a proscenium arch between the cast and the audience.
+Most commonly used in theatrical productions as "float mics" for picking up chorus and general ambience.
+They are especially effective when there is a proscenium arch between the cast and the audience.

 It's generally best to space a few of these across your stage.
 As a rough rule of thumb the distance between the mics should be a minimum of three times the distance between mic and cast members.

 Boundary mics are great for picking up a chorus or entire cast.
 Individual voices are a bit trickier, especially if they are quietly spoken.
 Most successful productions use radio microphones on leading cast members and use float mics to pick up the rest.